Get

 Intelligence

 Another important aspect of being a service dog is intelligence and trainability.
 While Great Danes are considered to be of average intelligence overall, they excel in the kind of intelligence known as adaptive intelligence.
 They can navigate new situations and react positively to unexpected challenges.
-Life as a person with physical disabilities demands being adaptable in a world unfortunately not designed for them; a Great Dane service dog can make this reality a team effort to overcome.
+Life as a person with physical disabilities demands being adaptable in a world that is unfortunately not designed for them; a Great Dane service dog can make this reality a team effort to overcome.
 Their exercise needs are also lower than other dogs, so someone with mobility disabilities doesn’t need to worry about taking them on long walks multiple times a day.

 Diverse Roles